Barry Grant: Reception

 Another Guardian journalist analysed Barry and suggested he has a psychopathic disorder.
 They branded him "emotionally cold", inept of pleasure and living a solitary life.
 His "aloofness" is enjoyed by women who experience it as "exotic" and "different" but they fail to see that he cannot look after them.
 In addition they believed that Barry had never gotten over Damon's murder and replaced him with Terry.
 They opined that their friendship had homosexual undertones and that Barry expressed this by sleeping with Sue and later killing her.
 They added that Barry ultimately controlled and destroyed Terry.
 The writer concluded that "This man need to be locked up.
 It would take a long time to resolve this kind of conflict."
+In the book, "The Guinness Book of Classic British TV", authors Paul Cornell, Martin Day and Keith Topping wrote that Barry and Terry's friendship had endured "many ups and downs".
+They profiled Terry as "an accomplice to Barry's dodgy money making schemes" and victim to Barry's villainy.
+They concluded that the friendship was not all losses on Terry's behalf, noting that Barry "inevitably" chose Terry over his girlfriend Penny Crosbie (Mary Tamm).